Penaz91/LibreSplit/docs/auto-splitter-tips.md

 ## Linux versions are different

-If you're thinking of porting an ASL auto splitter 1-to-1 to the Linux version of the same game, you might run into issues.
+If you're thinking of porting an ASL auto splitter 1-to-1 to the **Linux version of the same game**, you might run into issues.

 Here are some tips that might avoid you some headaches: